neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Security Framework
 ==================

-All tasks related to security of a FLOW3 application are handled centrally by the security framework.
+All tasks related to security of a TYPO3 Flow application are handled centrally by the security framework.
 Besides other functionality, this includes especially features like authentication, authorization, channel security and a powerful policy component.
-This chapter describes how you can use FLOW3's security features and how they work internally.
+This chapter describes how you can use TYPO3 Flow's security features and how they work internally.

 Activation and initialization
 =============================